JessicaJuliet/the-leafy-bean/README.md

 ### Media

-* The logo for The Leafy Bean was designed by me using Adobe Illustrator
+* The logo and Favicon for The Leafy Bean was designed by me using Adobe Illustrator
 * The photos used in this website were obtained from [Pexels](https://www.pexels.com/) and [Unsplash](https://unsplash.com/) and their source is referenced in the code
 * The icons used across the website were sourced from [Font Awesome](https://fontawesome.com/)